StevensDeptECE/CPE390/Course Documentation/Preparing to Take this Course.md

 You will also need a Github account.
 Github is a website that offers online hosting of git repositories.
 All my class examples are hosted on git, and in some cases you will be asked to submit larger homeworks using git.
 In any case as a programmer, this is something everyone should know.
 [Link to get an educational GitHub account (free features)](https://education.github.com/)

-## CPE-390 (Microprocessor Systems - Computer Architecture)
+## 1.3.
+CPE-390 (Microprocessor Systems - Computer Architecture)

 **_You will need a Raspberry Pi, power supply, and microSD card for this course._
 Please be aware if you buy a microSD card you need to install Raspbian on it.
-So you should have access to a card reader/writer and a full sized SD card adapter that takes the micro-SD card.
-Or you can just buy Raspbian on a card.**
+So you should have access to a card reader/writer and an adapter that will allow you to read and write data to the card from your computer.
+Or you can just buy Raspbian on a card (not recommended).**

 We will start with a quick review of C++ and then dive in and see how it generates assembly code.
 Below is a list of required materials for this class:
 | Software                                      | Available From                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |